The Garden Grazer

 • Garlic bread

-• Steamed veggies (such as green beans, asparagus, or broccoli)
+• Steamed veggies (such as green beans, asparagus, peas, or broccoli)

 This makes 8 large servings, or 10-12 smaller/medium servings.
-Leftovers keep well in the refrigerator for about 4 days.
-We love to enjoy them throughout the week.
+I find the leftovers keep well in the refrigerator for about 4 days.

-Freezing: If saving some for later in the freezer, it is best to freeze in individual portions.
-This helps for easier thawing and reheating.
+Freezing: If saving some for later, it's best to freeze in individual portions.
+This helps for easier thawing and reheating from the freezer.

 Baked vegan gluten-free zucchini lasagna in a large white casserole dish

-For more inspiration, browse all vegan main dish recipes.
+For more inspiration, also browse all vegan main dish recipes.

 Metal spatula lifting out a piece of vegan lasagna from large baking dish